alexgabel/dg4dl/README.md

 # DG4DLIntro

 These are the notes for the tutorial series on Differential Geometry for Deep Learning.
+This is an inline math equation: $E = mc^2$.
 List:

 - [announcements](announcements.md),
 - a [course calendar](calendar.md),